akrzemi1/papers/notes/contracts_explained.md

 ------------

-What id UB is in the contract itself?
+What if UB is in the contract itself?

 --------------------

-Contract declarations are associated with certain important semantics in C++: if the

-One thing a compiler can do with the contract declaration is to evaluate its condition when the program is running.

 -------------------------------------------

-Two levels of usefulness:
-* information: what is consided a bug
-* how this info can affect code generation

 If I were sure that a condition is true, I wouldn't put it...